cpamp/PortStatus/README.md

 # PortStatus
-Library for retrieving ports with or without active TCP connections.
+Library for retrieving ports with or without active TCP connections, TCP listeners, and UDP listeners.